 Statement Tie Clips

-Whether coloured, patterned, debossed, adorned with a badge, or a unique shape, a statement tie clip can undoubtedly be eye-catching.
+Whether colored, patterned, debossed, adorned with a badge, or a unique shape, a statement tie clip can undoubtedly be eye-catching.
 To rock one of these small yet bold styles, make it a focal point by teaming it with a tie that won’t compete for attention.
-To do so, steer clear of any bold patterns, prints or contrasting hues.
-Instead, opt for a stylishly understated tie in a subtle, solid colour.
+To do so, steer clear of any bold patterns, prints, or contrasting hues.
+Instead, opt for a stylishly understated tie in a subtle, solid color.

 Silver Tie Clips

 A silver tie clip is perfect for achieving a sleek and stylish look.
-The classic and understated colour always makes a good choice and can suit a variety of occasions and outfits, including business, smart casual and formal looks.
+The classic and understated color always makes a good choice and can suit a variety of occasions and outfits, including business, smart casual, and formal looks.
 Silver tie clips also look great with a wide range of ties.
-Of course, their cool tone appears most flattering when teamed with styles in cool colours, such as blue, navy, and grey.
+Of course, their cool-tone appears most flattering when teamed with styles in cool colors, such as blue, navy, and grey.